The role of a godly woman in marriage is different than a man’s and it serves us well to realize and recognize it.

-With the divorce rate skyrocketing in the last forty years, it is so important that women everywhere understand what their role is in a marriage and how God wants them to fulfill it.
+With the divorce rate skyrocketing in the last forty years, it is important that women everywhere understand what their role is in a marriage.
+Walking in the role God wants us to is

 A man and a woman meet, fall madly in love, and get married, with visions of a happy life ahead.
 After all, don’t the stories we read all end happily ever after?

 It usually doesn’t take them long, however, to find out that a good marriage only comes out of lots of hard work.